Capacity Building Projects

 Past Projects

-2023 – Climate Action Days, Rochester Museum and Science Center
+2023 – Rochester Museum and Science Center

-The Rochester Museum and Science Center (RMSC) hosted 2 days of school group visits for climate-action themed programming and an additional 2 days of related public programming, including both in-house and community group presenters.
-CEC and RMSC staff jointly identified air and health as a topic of interest for additional partnering, including training floor staff on air sensors, installing a PurpleAir sensor at RMSC, and a public lecture by an EHSC researcher on air quality, climate change, and health.
+The Rochester Museum and Science Center (RMSC) hosted 2 days of school group visits for climate themed programming and an additional 2 days of related public programming, including both in-house and community group presenters.
+CEC and RMSC staff jointly identified air and health as a topic of interest for additional partnering, including training floor staff on air sensors, installing a PurpleAir sensor at RMSC, and a public lecture by an EHSC researcher on air quality and health.
 Since project completion, RMSC has continued to build their capacity in this area by joining the EHSC Community Advisory Board and creating a new science encounter around air sensors that is integrated into programming on climate, air quality, and health.

 Cornell Cooperative Extension of Monroe County (CCE) partnered with the Marketview Heights Neighborhood Association and City of Rochester Forestry Division to canvass households in a neighborhood with interest in expanding its limited tree canopy.
 Informed by urban forestry initiatives in other cities, CCE and community volunteers surveyed residents and identified 30 locations for planting new trees with community buy-in.
 Throughout this process, CCE built their connections with the community, city, and other stakeholders interested in promoting urban forestry in Rochester.
 Since project completion, they have continued to build their capacity in this area by developing a K-12 tree education curriculum, grant proposals to sustain related work, and serving on the advisory committee to update the City of Rochester’s Urban Forestry Plan.